What is Chanukah?

 When is Chanukah?

-Chanukah is celebrated in 2020 from sundown on Thursday, December 10, through sundown on Friday, December 18.
+Chanukah 2020 is celebrated from sundown on Thurs, Dec.
+10th, through sundown on Fri, Dec.
+18th.

 As you plan for your holiday festivities be sure to check out the Hazon Chanukah Greening Guide as well as 10 Ways to Make your Chanukah More Sustainable – both incredible resources from our Hazon programs team!Download the Chanukah Greening Guide